astronomyk/SimMETIS/doc/first_steps.md

 The simulation can be controlled by modifying the mode-specific configuration file, but we recommend not to do that, but instead over-write relevant parameters in the respective notebook.
 This is demonstrated in the example notebooks where, for example, the filter is explicity set using

 `cmd["INST_FILTER_TC"] = "TC_filter_N2.dat"`

+## Further documentation
+SimMETIS is based on SimCADO which is [extensively documented](https://www.univie.ac.at/simcado/Home.html).
+For further information about the underlying classes, methods and structure, please refer to this documentation.